 The participants had their IQ scores measured at age 5 and 10.
 Confidential psychological distress and drug use surveys were made for each participant at age 16, and 30.
 Assessed drugs included cannabis and cocaine, while for the most recent survey of 30 year olds, amphetamine and ecstasy had also been added.

 When the researchers correlated IQ scores with drug use, a curious stat emerged.
 Men with high IQ scores at the age of five were around 50 percent more likely to have used amphetamines and ecstasy as adults, and the link becomes ever more evident when studying women.
-Seems women were more than twice as likely to have used cannabis and cocaine as those with low IQ score.
+Seems women were more than twice as likely to have used cannabis and cocaine as those with low IQ score – despite fully understanding the negative effects of drug use.

 “Although most studies suggest that higher child or adolescent IQ prompts the adoption of a healthy lifestyle as an adult, other studies have linked higher childhood IQ scores to excess alcohol intake and alcohol dependency in adulthood,” says Dr White.